Fuyukai/curious/docs/source/tutorial/commands.rst

 Arguments to commands are consumed in a specific way, according to the function signature:

- - Positional arguments are consumed from single words or single blocks of quoted words.
+ - Positional arguments are consumed from single words or single blocks of quoted words, passing through a single string per argument.
- - ``*args`` arguments consume every single word.
+ - ``*args`` arguments consume every single word, passing through a list.
- - ``*, argument`` arguments also consume every single word.
+ - ``*, argument`` arguments also consume every single word, passing through a joined string.
  - Keyword arguments are consumed, but use their default value if not found.
  - ``**kwargs`` is ignored.